newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-site-requirements.md

 callToActionLink: ""
 callToActionText: ""
 ---
 Speak to your local government to determine specific requirements for your site and business.

-Prior to opening, your business site will need to be inspected and approved to ensure customer and employee safety.
+Prior to opening, your business site will need to be inspected and approved locally and by the New Jersey Cannabis Regulatory Commission (NJCRC) to ensure customer and employee safety.

 ---
 ### Safety Permits